dstrick17/DacNet/paper.md

 study in this field, known as CheXNet, introduced a 121-layer DenseNet convolutional neural network that reportedly outperformed radiologists in detecting pneumonia [@rajpurkar2017chexnet].
-Their work used the NIH ChestX-ray14 dataset, a publicly available dataset of over 100,000 frontal-view chest X-rays labeled with up to 14 disease classes [@nih2017chestxray].
+Their work used the NIH ChestX-ray14 dataset, a publicly available dataset of over 100,000 frontal-view chest X-rays labeled with up to 14 disease classes [@INPROCEEDINGS{8099852].
 The success of CheXNet has inspired further research, as it represents a significant step toward using artificial intelligence to assist in clinical diagnosis, especially in regions where access to licensed radiologists is limited [@hwang2023tuberculosis].
-In the midst of a reproducibility crisis in academia, independent researchers must reproduce groundbreaking studies like this in order to help guide future research [@vannoorden2015reproducibility].
-In this project, we set out to replicate the original CheXNet model as closely as possible, evaluate and improve performance metrics such as AUC-ROC and F1 scores across all 14 disease classes, and explore whether newer deep learning techniques, particularly Vision Transformers (ViTs), could offer performance improvements over traditional convolutional neural networks.
+In the midst of a reproducibility crisis in academia, independent researchers must reproduce groundbreaking studies like this in order to help guide future research [@allison2016reproducibility].
+In this project, we set out to replicate the original CheXNet model as closely as possible using the same NIH ChestX-ray14 dataset, evaluate and improve performance metrics such as AUC-ROC and F1 scores across all 14 disease classes, and explore whether newer deep learning techniques, particularly Vision Transformers (ViTs), could offer performance improvements over traditional convolutional neural networks.
 All code for our models and evaluation pipeline is publicly available in our [GitHub repository](https://github.com/dstrick17/DacNet) under an open-source MIT License.

 While our primary goal was to replicate the original CheXNet study, we also recognize the importance of its successor, CheXNeXt, which validated a similar model against board-certified radiologists on a curated